Herz Kraft Werke

-Herz Kraft Werke is the tenth studio album by German singer Sarah Connor and was released on 31 May 2019 by Polydor Records.
-Its lead single is "Vincent", which was released along with the album announcement on 5 April.
+Herz Kraft Werke is the tenth studio album by German singer Sarah Connor.
+It was released on 31 May 2019 by Polydor Records.
 Connor recorded the album in Nashville and London.
-It follows her 2015 album Muttersprache.
-It debuted at number one in Austria and Germany.
+Herz Kraft Werke debuted at number one in Austria and Germany.
+Its lead single "Vincent" was released along with the album announcement on 5 April.

 Background

 Connor co-wrote lead single "Vincent" with Peter Plate and Ulf Sommer, and also enlisted cellists Rosie Danvers, Nico Rebscher, Simon Triebel and Ali Zuckowski and producer Djorkaeff for the album.

+Critical reception

+Sven Kabelitz from laut.de wrote that: "Aside from a few songs – mostly made up of tame ballads—two teams share the spotlight with Sarah on Herz Kraft Werke.
+On one side is the old Rosenstolz crew led by Peter Plate and Ulf Leo Sommer; on the other, Konstantin "Djorkaeff" Scherer and Wim Treuner.
+The clear winners of this duel are the Rosenstolz members, who prove far more adept in the schlager environment with their exuberant piano and string arrangements.
+As the album is roughly divided into two halves, with Scherer/Treuner taking over the second, there is a noticeable drop in tension.
+This decline causes the album to end on a weaker note than it initially promised."

 Track listing

 The deluxe edition of the album features 24 tracks; one disc with 15 tracks, and the second with nine.